pixl8/Preside-Documentation/docs/02.devguides/40.healthchecks/page.md

 As of **10.10.0**, Preside comes with an external service healthchecking system that allows your code to:

-* Periodically check the up status of external services (every 30 seconds)
+* Periodically check the up status of external services (e.g. every 30 seconds)
-* Call `isUp( "myservice" )` or `isDown( "myservice" )` to check the result of the last status check, without going to the external service
+* Call `isUp( "myservice" )` or `isDown( "myservice" )` to check the result of the last status check, without calling the external service directly

 ## Turning the feature on/off